vsajip/python-gnupg/docs/index.rst

 This will import all the keys in ``key_data``.
 The number of keys imported will be available in ``import_result.count`` and the fingerprints of the imported keys will be in ``import_result.fingerprints``.

+In addition, an ``extra_args`` keyword parameter can be specified.
+If provided, this is treated as a list of additional arguments to pass to the ``gpg`` executable.

+.. versionadded:: 0.4.5
+   The ``extra_args`` keyword argument was added.

 To receive keys from a keyserver, use::

     >>> import_result = gpg.recv_keys('server-name', 'keyid1', 'keyid2', ...)